sjt48/PyFlow/README.md

 **GPU files have been added but are not yet fully tested.**
 **Note that the GPU codes may not (yet) work for anything other than static propeties of spinless fermions.**
+** There is also a compilation bug on some systems that prevents JAX from handling systems of size L>45.
+This is an issue with the XLA compiler, and not a problem with PyFlow.**

 # Required Packages